 6 Major Differences Between Cat and Dog Grooming

-Here are some of the biggest differences between grooming a dog and a cat:
+Here are some of the biggest differences between grooming for cats and dogs:

 1. Dog Grooming: Most dogs are easier to bathe and brush because they are not as sensitive as cats.